 To Plan or Not to Plan

 There are several options where road trip overnights are concerned.
-You can plan ahead to stop at certain hotels or visit friends' Toronto lofts on your way, or you can play it by ear and simply pull into a motel when you feel like you want to stop driving for the night.
+You can plan ahead to stop at certain hotels or resorts on your way, or you can play it by ear and simply pull into a motel when you feel like you want to stop driving for the night.
 Be aware that if you go the unplanned route during peak tourist season you may run into situations where hotels are all booked up.
 Your accommodation options run the gamut from quaint inns to cookie cutter motels to camping.
 You can even road trip in an RV and stay right in your vehicle.
 The page you are currently reading is compliments of Transwaysystems.com from Hamilton Ontario.

 Division of Responsibilities